centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/integrating-pollers.md

     - key: tRsFMBv9X3ScNFMwvG8D652nXMsgEYMb1qsJek-Mns8
 ```

-## Configuring Gorgone on the poller
+## Configuring Gorgone on the Poller

 * You now have to modify `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` on the poller in order to have both central keys in this section: